-The D16 Fazortan 2 (link to check the price at Plugin Boutique) is the latest incarnation of the Controllable Space Phaser and is based on a classic 1970s-era hardware phaser unit.
+The D16 Fazortan 2 is the latest incarnation of the Controllable Space Phaser and is based on a classic 1970s-era hardware phaser unit.

 Like the aforementioned Instant Phaser, the Fazortan 2 sounds distinctly analog.
 D16 utilizes advanced analog modelling techniques based on Operational Transconductance Amplifiers to produce software that truly emulates the “real deal” classic analog hardware.

 Along with the robust analog character, the Fazortan 2 is completely controllable.
 This best-of-both-worlds approach combines the precision of digital modeling with the wonderful sound of the classic 70's analog phaser.

 Looking at the GUI of the Fazortan 2, two LFO knobs stand out to the left of the plugin.
 The rate of each LFO can be synced to the DAW tempo or adjusted manually.
 The waveform (triangle, sine, hyper-triangle or random) and depth can also be adjusted per LFO.

 Using both LFOs simultaneously provides near-boundless possibilities unobtainable with vintage hardware.
 In addition to multiple LFOs, users of this plugin can also add or subtract all-pass filter stages/poles to increase or decrease the peaks and valleys, respectively.

 Of course, there is also a feedback control to enhance the resonances of such peaks and valleys if necessary.